 In an open exchange with Femi Oke, Liberian Minister Jeanine Cooper and former Togolese Minister Noël Koutera Bataka discussed how GAFSP’s flexible and responsive model has allowed their countries to deliver results and help smallholder farmers to become more resilient, particularly in the context of crises such as Ebola and COVID-19.
 Ibrahima Coulibaly, President of the Network of Farmers' and Agricultural Producers' Organisations of West Africa (ROPPA) and GAFSP Steering Committee member, reflected on what is needed for farmers to continue progressing towards SDG2, including more resources, better policies, and more open and transparent partnerships amongst country actors.

-The event concluded with high-level announcements from GAFSP donors: Australia ($10 million), the Bill and Melinda Gates Foundation ($10 million), Germany (€200 million), Norway ($42 million), and Spain (€10 million).
+The event concluded with high-level announcements from our donors: Australia (US$10 million), the Bill and Melinda Gates Foundation (US$10 million), Germany (€200 million), Norway (US$42 million), and Spain (€10 million).
 The United Kingdom and the Netherlands delivered statements of support but did not announce new funds.
 Closing remarks were delivered by German Parliamentary State Secretary Maria Flachsbarth, who thanked donors for their commitment and stressed the need to continue supporting the Program in the future.